noelmiller/dotfiles/README.md

 This repo stores all of my dotfiles that I use.

-It includes my nushell configuration, zed text editor configuration, and scripts I use for installing my brew packages.
+It includes my bash configuration, zed text editor configuration, and scripts I use for installing my brew packages.

 # Setup